hannahfriedman/hannahfriedman.github.io/nas.md

 <span class="header-color">Abstract:</span>
 In this talk we discuss the geometry of tropical Fermat-Weber points in terms of the symmetric tropical metric over the tropical projective torus.
 It is well-known that a tropical Fermat-Weber point of a given sample is not unique and we show that the set of all possible Fermat-Weber points forms a polytrope.
 To prove this, we show that the tropical Fermat-Weber polytrope is a bounded cell of a tropical hyperplane arrangement given by both max- and min-tropical hyperplanes with apices given by the sample.
 We also define tropical Fermat-Weber gradients and provide a gradient descent algorithm that converges to the Fermat-Weber polytrope.
 This is joint work with J. Sabol, D. Barnhill and K. Miura.

 <span class="header-color">Speaker:</span>
+[Marco David](https://physics.berkeley.edu/people/marco-david){:target="_blank"} (UC Berkeley)\\
+<span class="header-color">Title:</span>
+Symplectic Learning for Hamiltonian Neural Networks
+<span class="header-color">Abstract:</span>
+Machine learning methods are widely used to model and predict physical systems from observation data.
+Yet, they are often used as poorly understood “black boxes,” disregarding existing mathematical structure and invariants of the problem.
+The proposal of Hamiltonian Neural Networks (HNNs) from 2019 takes a first step towards a “gray box” approach, using physical insight to improve performance.
+Here, we explore a significantly improved training method for HNNs, exploiting the symplectic structure of Hamiltonian systems.
+This frees the loss from an artificial lower bound.
+Moreover, we are able to prove detailed analytic bounds on the training errors of HNNs which, in turn, renders them explainable.
+Finally, we present a post-training correction to obtain the true Hamiltonian only from discretized observation data, up to an arbitrary order.

+<span class="header-color">Speaker:</span>
 [Svala Sverissdóttir](https://math.berkeley.edu/~svala/){:target="_blank"} (UC Berkeley)\\